BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 As soon as the feature is enabled, you can get the mesh total number of facets with the read-only property `.facetNb`.

 The method `updateFacetData()` creates two permanent arrays : the mesh facet positions and facet normals.
-Moreover, it logically divides the mesh according some partitioning and stores all the facets in this partitioning.
+Moreover, it logically divides the mesh according to some partitioning and stores all the facets in this partitioning.
 Unless the mesh is updated or morphed afterwards, you don't need to call this method anymore once it has been done.
 If you don't need this feature any longer, you can disabled it to release the memory with `mesh.disableFacetData()`.
 ```javascript